You will have a range of options to choose from when you are looking for accommodation, with varying costs attached.

 The options here include renting a bedsit, a flat/apartment, or sharing a house.
 It is usually cheaper to share accommodation with others.

 A house or apartment share with other people can be the cheapest, as bills are divided among more people.
-Sharing a room can reduce costs even further.
+Sharing a room can reduce costs even further, and has become increasingly common due to the accommodation crisis.

 In all cases, rents are usually payable monthly and in advance.
 At the beginning of a letting period you pay a deposit of one month's rent, which will be refunded when you leave (provided you have not caused any damage to the premises).
 The normal length of a lease is 9 or 12 months, and it can be difficult to find anything shorter.
 If you break a lease without notice, or if you do not adhere to the terms of the lease, you will lose your deposit.